catspeed-cc/sd-webui-forge-docker/README.md

 - v1.1.0 - may or may not be needed, going to attempt alpin'ization

 ## Docker Support Warning:
+ONLY post docker related issue tickets on this repository's issue ticket system.
+Any issues with the main project are still to be opened in the main repository.

-- ALL `sd-webui-forge-docker` docker related issues shall be posted here: https://github.com/catspeed-cc/sd-webui-forge-docker/issues
+- ALL docker related issues shall be posted here: https://github.com/catspeed-cc/sd-webui-forge-docker/issues
 - ALL `stable-diffusion-webui-forge` related issues shall be posted here: https://github.com/lllyasviel/stable-diffusion-webui-forge/issues

 ## Startup Time Warning: